Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ### Description

-Unicontsoft Fiscal Printers Hub repository builds the standalone `UcsFPHub` service executable that can run as a background process or NT service and provide shared access to some or all fiscal devices that are attached to particular client workstation.
+Unicontsoft Fiscal Printers Hub repository builds the standalone `UcsFPHub` service executable that can run as a background process or an NT service and can provide shared access to some or all of the fiscal devices that are attached to a particular client workstation.

-The wire protocols implementation is provided by the parent `UcsFP20` component and supports serial COM port connectivity to locally attached devices or TCP/IP (LAN) connectivity to remote devices.
-Most locally attached fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.
+The wire protocols implementation is provided by the parent `UcsFP20` component and supports serial COM ports connectivity to locally attached devices as well as TCP/IP (LAN) connectivity to remote ones.
+Most locally attached fiscal devices can be auto-detected on startup or on demand by the `UcsFPHub` service too.

-You can use a settings file to allow and configure fiscal printers sharing, including the available endpoints on which `UcsFPHub` service is accessible as a JSON based REST service (local TCP/IP ports) or as a Service Broker queue (through Microsoft SQL Server connection).
+You can use a settings file to allow and configure fiscal printers sharing, including the available endpoints on which `UcsFPHub` service is accessible as a JSON based REST service (local TCP/IP ports), a Service Broker queue (through Microsoft SQL Server connection) or a MySQL message queue (through as custom Poor Man's Message Queue™ implementation).

 ### Command-line options